 WFF began by funding multiple programs and training doctors across sub-Saharan Africa to provide quality fistula repair surgeries.
-Providers we supported: Evangel VVF Centre in Nigeria, Aberdeen Clinic and Fistula Center in Sierra Leone, Mercy Maternity and Fistula Center in Ghana and MercyShips.
-Countries where we provided surgical training: Ghana, Liberia, Nigeria, Sierra Leone, Togo and Benin.
+We supported providers including Evangel VVF Centre in Nigeria; Aberdeen Clinic and Fistula Center in Sierra Leone; Mercy Maternity and Fistula Center in Ghana; and MercyShips.
+We provided surgical training in Ghana, Liberia, Nigeria, Sierra Leone, Togo and Benin.

-During these early years, we simultaneously raised capital funds to build a new, desperately needed model fistula hospital for west Africa.
-In 2009, 2010 and 2013, Pulitzer prize winning columnist, Nicholas Kristof, wrote New York Times articles about WFF’s mission and goal to build this hospital.
+During these early years, we simultaneously raised capital funds to build a new, desperately needed model fistula hospital for West Africa.
+In 2009, 2010 and 2013, Pulitzer Prize winning columnist, Nicholas Kristof, wrote articles in the New York Times about WFF’s mission and goal to build this hospital.

 - 2014 — Danja Fistula Center completed 500th fistula surgery

 - 2014 — Founder awarded Fulbright Scholarship to expand WFF’s medical education collaboration and women’s health research in Ethiopia

 - 2013 — Facilitated Danja Fistula Center surgeon achieving “expert fistula surgeon” status with FIGO

 - 2013 — Established Rehabilitation Advisory Council for optimal fistula recovery through integrated therapy programs

 - 2013 — Launched Mekelle Medical Education Collaboration (MMEC) in partnership with Mekelle University, Hamlin Fistula Ethiopia

 - 2013 — Opened Women’s Center in Uganda to provide fistula survivors literacy education and vocational skills with partner, TERREWODE